-CARD TABLE 2 - 1,001 POUNDS OR MORE
+PLACARD TABLE 2 -- 1,001 POUNDS OR MORE

-Category of Material (Hazard class or division number and additional description, as appropriate) Placard Name
+Category of Material (Hazard

+class division number and addi- Placard

+tional description, as appropriate) Name

-1.4 EXPLOSIVES 1.4
+1.4 Explosives 1.4

-1.5 EXPLOSIVES 1.5
+1.5 Explosives 1.5

-1.6 EXPLOSIVES 1.6
+1.6 Explosives 1.6

-2.1 FLAMMABLE GAS
+2.1 Flammable Gas

-2.2 NON-FLAMMABLE GAS
+2.2 Non-Flammable

+Gas

-3 FLAMMABLE
+3 Flammable

-Combustible liquid COMBUSTIBLE
+Combustible Liquid Combustible

-4.1 FLAMMABLE SOLID
+4.1 Flammable Solid

-4.2 SPONTANEOUSLY COMBUSTIBLE
+4.2 Spontaneously

+Combustible

-5.1 OXIDIZER
+5.1 Oxidizer

-5.2 ORGANIC PEROXIDE
+5.2 Organic Peroxide

-6.1 (PG I or II, other than PG I inhalation hazard) POISON
+6.1 (PG I or II, other than PG I Poison

+inhalation hazard)

-6.1 (PG III) KEEP AWAY FROM FOOD
+6.1 (PG III) Keep Away

+From Food

-6.2 (NONE)
+6.2 (None)

-8 CORROSIVE
+8 Corrosive

-9 CLASS 9
+9 Class 9

-ORM-D (NONE)
+ORM-D (None)

-\ FLAMMABLE placard may be used in place of a COMBUSTIBLE placard on a cargo tank or portable tank.
+- FLAMMABLE placard may be used in place of a COM-BUSTIBLE placard on a cargo tank or portable tank. - Class 9 Placard is not required for domestic transportation.

 - 1. What is a shipper's certification?
 Where does it appear?
 Who signs it? - 2.
-When may non-hazardous materials be described by hazard class words or identification numbers? - 3.
-Name five hazard classes that require placarding in any amount. - 4.
-A shipment described on the Hazardous Waste Manifest may only be delivered to another (fill in the blank) carrier or treatment facility, which then signs the (fill in the blank) giving you a copy which you must keep. - 5.
+When may non-hazardous materials be described by hazard class words or identification numbers? - Name five hazard classes that require placarding in any amount. - 4.
+A shipment described on the Hazardous Waste Manifest may only be delivered to another fill in the blank carrier or treatment facility, which then signs the fill in the blank giving you a copy which you must keep. - 5.
 Your load includes 20 pounds of Division 2.3 gas and 1,001 pounds of flammable gas.
 What placards do you need, if any?

 These questions may be on your test.
-If you can't answer them all, re-read pages 9-10 through 9-15.
+If you can't answer them all, re-read pages 9-6 through 9-9.